H-tr/urban-studio/README.md

 1. **Image Segmentation**: Open an urban image in the Urban Studio GUI.
 Click the "Segment" button to perform image segmentation and analyze the building percentage.

-2. **Planform Generation**: Use the "Planform Generator" feature to create various urban layouts based on your design parameters.

-3. **3D Reconstruction**: Load 2D urban images and convert them into detailed 3D models using the "3D Reconstruction" tool.

 For detailed instructions and tutorials on how to use specific features, please refer to the [documentation](#documentation).

 ## 📖 Documentation